nakabonne/ali/README.md

   -c, --connections int            Amount of maximum open idle connections per target host (default 10000)
       --debug                      Run in debug mode.
   -d, --duration duration          The amount of time to issue requests to the targets.
 Give 0s for an infinite attack. (default 10s)
-  -H, --header stringArray         A request header to be sent.
+      --export-to string           Export results to the given directory -H, --header stringArray         A request header to be sent.
 Can be used multiple times to send multiple headers.
       --insecure                   Skip TLS verification
       --key string                 PEM encoded tls private key file to use